purplelilgirl/Unity-NativeAppstore/README.md

 Unity Plugin that allows opening of an app in the iOS and Android Appstore

+iOS
-iOS - uses SKStoreProductViewController when its available, defaults to OpenURL
+- uses SKStoreProductViewController when its available, defaults to OpenURL
+- don't forget to include StoreKit.framework in Build Phases Link Binary with Libraries

+Android
-Android - uses Uri Intent
+- uses Uri Intent

 Project Structure: